Junkers Ju 87: Evolution

-The Ju 87 V1, powered by a Rolls-Royce Kestrel V12 cylinder liquid-cooled engine, and with a twin tail, crashed on 24 January 1936 at Kleutsch near Dresden, killing Junkers' chief test pilot, Willy Neuenhofen, and his engineer, Heinrich Kreft.
+The Ju 87 V1, powered by a Kestrel engine and fitted with a twin tail, crashed on 24 January 1936 at Kleutsch near Dresden, killing Junkers' chief test pilot, Willy Neuenhofen, and his engineer, Heinrich Kreft.
 The square twin fins and rudders proved too weak; they collapsed and the aircraft crashed after it entered an inverted spin during the testing of the terminal dynamic pressure in a dive.
 The crash prompted a change to a single vertical stabiliser tail design.
-To withstand strong forces during a dive, heavy plating was fitted, along with brackets riveted to the frame and longeron, to the fuselage.
+To withstand strong forces during a dive, heavy plating, along with brackets riveted to the frame and longeron, was fitted to the fuselage.
 Other early additions included the installation of hydraulic dive brakes that were fitted under the leading edge and could rotate 90°.

 The RLM was still not interested in the Ju 87 and was not impressed that it relied on a British engine.
-In late 1935, Junkers suggested fitting a DB 600 inverted V-12 engine, with the final variant to be equipped with the Jumo 210.
+In late 1935, Junkers suggested fitting a DB 600 inverted V12 engine, with the final variant to be equipped with the Jumo 210.
 This was accepted by the RLM as an interim solution.
 The reworking of the design began on 1 January 1936.
 The test flight could not be carried out for over two months due to a lack of adequate aircraft.
 The 24 January crash had already destroyed one machine.
 The second prototype was also beset by design problems.
 It had its twin stabilisers removed and a single tail fin installed due to fears over stability.
 Due to a shortage of engines, instead of a DB 600, a BMW "Hornet" engine was fitted.
 All these delays set back testing until 25 February 1936.

-By March 1936, the second prototype, the V2, was finally fitted with the Jumo 210Aa engine, which a year later was replaced by a Jumo 210 G (W.Nr.
+By March 1936, the second prototype, the V2, was finally fitted with the Junkers Jumo 210Aa engine, which a year later was replaced by a Jumo 210 G (W.Nr.
 19310).
 The testing went well, and the pilot, Flight Captain Hesselbach, praised its performance.
 However, Wolfram von Richthofen, in charge of developing and testing new aircraft in the Technisches Amt, or Technical Service, told the Junkers representative and Construction Office chief engineer Ernst Zindel that the Ju 87 stood little chance of becoming the Luftwaffe's main dive bomber, as it was underpowered in his opinion.
 On 9 June 1936, the RLM ordered cessation of development in favour of the Heinkel He 118, a rival design.
 Udet cancelled the order the next day, and development continued.

 On 27 July 1936, Udet crashed the He 118 prototype, He 118 V1 D-UKYM.
 That same day, Charles Lindbergh was visiting Ernst Heinkel, so Heinkel could communicate with Udet only by telephone.
 According to this version of the story, Heinkel warned Udet about the propeller's fragility.
 Udet failed to consider this, so in a dive, the engine oversped and the propeller broke away.
 Immediately after this incident, Udet announced the Stuka the winner of the development contest.